 Most people who write columns have an expertise.
 I was chosen to write this column, however, because of my lack of expertise.
 Instead of experience and knowledge, what I bring to this gardening column are ignorance and questions—lots of them, mostly beginner.
-Since launching Your First Garden and The Garden Decoder in September, I’ve become a little more confident about what it takes to grow and care for flowers, edible plants, and my lawn.
+Since launching Your First Garden and The Garden Decoder, I’ve become a little more confident about what it takes to grow and care for flowers, edible plants, and my lawn.
 With 2018 about to wrap up, I thought I’d share some of the lessons I’ve learned—lessons I wish someone had told me before I started (and killed) my first garden.

 1. Not all soils are created equal.